jafingerhut/lpc10/README.md

 + https://en.wikipedia.org/wiki/Nautilus_(secure_telephone)

-A slightly modified version of the C code is included in the SoX application, with source in the `lpc10` directory of its Git repo:
+A slightly modified version of the C code is included in the SoX application, with source in the `lpc10` directory of its Git
+repository:

 + https://en.wikipedia.org/wiki/SoX
 + https://sourceforge.net/p/sox/code/ci/master/tree/

+I believe it has been used in some other software projects, but I am not attempting to give an exhaustive list here.